 Visit Manhattanville's Commencement site for commencement and baccalaureate information.

-Students may be certified as meeting graduation requirements for a degree at three points within the academic year.
+Degrees are conferred at three times during the academic year.
 Check the Academic Calendar for exact dates.

 - In late January, after completion of degree requirements in the Fall or Winter term.

 - In late May, after completion of degree requirements in the Spring term.

 - This is also when the yearly College Commencement is held.